NathanDavisBarrett/HOOMD_RESPA_Plugin/README.md

     for each iteration of the child force: executeForceStep(childForce)

   // Execute this force's second-half velocity step.
+(Involving a re-calculation of that force's values)

 for each overarching step:
   for each iteration of the parent-most force: